 Still, the Asus TUF Gaming F15 is one of the better choices for strong 1080p gaming among the endless sea of mid-range options.
-On top of its gaming capabilities, it excels at productivity tasks, meaning the laptop can even compete with some of the best gaming laptops around.
+On top of its gaming capabilities, it excels at productivity tasks, meaning the laptop is one of the best gaming laptops under $1,500.

 The Asus TUF Gaming F15 comes in a dark gray (or premiere white), meant to blend into any professional or casual environment, and it does.
 This iteration of the Gaming F15 sports minimized branding on the lid, which only includes a streamlined design of TUF shield at the center.